ScanMountGoat/xc3_lib/xc3_viewer/README.md

 | 5 | Depth | RG = depth, B = ???, A = ??? |
 | 6 | Emission | RGB = color, A = ??? |
 | 7 | Specular | RGB = color, A = ??? |

+## GPU Debugging
+Compile in debug mode to enable labels in debugging tools like [RenderDoc](https://renderdoc.org/).